-- Verify that your vSphere environment meets necessary requirements, see Compatibility Matrix for vSphere Container Storage Plug-in, Supported Kubernetes Functionality and Limitations, and Configuration Maximums for vSphere Container Storage Plug-in.
+- Verify that your vSphere environment meets necessary requirements, see Compatibility Matrices for vSphere Container Storage Plug-in, Supported Kubernetes Functionality, and Configuration Maximums for vSphere Container Storage Plug-in.

 - Enable and configure the file service in your vSAN cluster configuration to create file share volumes, configure the required file service domains, IP pools, network.
 For more information, see vSAN File Service.

 - Establish a dedicated file share network connecting all the Kubernetes nodes.
 Ensure this network is routable to the vSAN File Share network.
 For more information, see Configuring Network Access to vSAN File Share.

 - Configure the Kubernetes nodes to use the DNS server that was used to configure the file services in the vSAN cluster.
 This helps the nodes to resolve the file share access points with Fully Qualified Domain Name (FQDN) while mounting the file volume to the pod.

 You can retrieve the vSAN file service DNS configuration by navigating to the Configure tab of your vSAN cluster and clicking File Service.

 - Configure the Kubernetes secret